IHE/ITI.NPFS/input/pagecontent/issues.md

+## Significant Changes

+### Significant changes from Revision 2.1 (PDF)

+- Converted to an IG
+- Replaced reference to MHD [ITI-68] Retrieve Document transaction width [ITI-109] Retrieve File transaction
+- Include CapabilityStatements for the actors

+## Issues

+### Submit an Issue

 IHE welcomes [New Issues](https://github.com/IHE/ITI.NPFS/issues/new/choose) from the GitHub community.
 For those without GitHub access, issues may be submitted to the [Public Comment form](https://www.ihe.net/resources/public_comment/).